CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 # Sourcing Efficient Information Routing Solutions

 We live in a world of networks.
 From global satelite internet systems to local mesh networks like Amazon Sidewalk.
-The size of thes markets is(..insert here).
+The size of thes markets is(..insert here, maybe more elaboration on size of different market sizes around this).
+Increased bandwith and technologies enhancing the IOT such as lower energy blue tooth and Z-Wave radio transmission enable new ways of connecting, as well as new challenges in determining transmission routing.
 We leverage state of the art classical and quantum methods to provide efficient routing for network providers to reduce bandwidth cost of routing, and increase latency.

 ## Our Routing Protocals

+Our solutions based on MIS algorithms provide for shorter routing paths reducing required transmission bandwith leading to reduced network operators costs.

 <img src="../Week2_Rydberg_Atoms/img/starlink.gif" alt="drawing" width="300"/>

 ## Additional Applications

+Expanding from the mainstream communciation network providers.
+There is also additional application of our technology for rapidly changing local mesh networks, and satelite braodband internet providers.

 Examples:
 - Mesh Networks